Hispanics and Latinos in Florida: LGBT community

+Hispanic or Latino by national origin

 Cubans in Florida

 Florida boasts the highest population of Cubans in the United States, which is due primarily to the relatively close proximity of Florida to Cuba as well as several political incidents which drove citizens of Cuba to migrate.
 Since the induction of Fidel Castro as dictator of Cuba in 1959, there have been several distinct waves of immigration from Cuba to Florida.
 The first of these waves coincided with the rise of Castro, who was a very polarizing figure in the eyes of the Cuban people.
 Castro's extreme politics led many supporters of the previous government to leave Cuba behind in the wake of the revolution.
 The mass exodus from Cuba in the 60's on account of Castro's takeover resulted in a growth of 360,000 Cubans from 1960 to 1970, according to the Digital Public Library of America.
 The second wave was also due to Castro's rule, and occurred after the shutdown of approximately 55,000 business in 1968.
 In the time between 1968 and 1974, another 250,000 Cubans left their home country for the US, most of them coming to Florida.
 Wave three was again a consequence of Fidel Castro, who in 1980 removed a security detail from the Peruvian embassy due to a conflict which left two guards wounded.
 The removal of this security detail caused hundreds of Cubans to swarm the embassy in hopes of leaving Cuba.
 In response to this, Castro opened up the port of El Mariel, and between the months of April and September 1980 125,000 Cubans left for Florida.
 Most of the Cubans in Florida reside in Miami.
+Jacksonville's Cuban population has increased from 2.6% in 1990 to 11.3% in 2020, and continues to grow.